 Abortions are always performed at hospitals or gynaecological clinics.
 You can contact the hospital or clinic directly and book an appointment.
 But you can also turn to a youth clinic, health centre or gynaecological clinic for advice and help to book an appointment.
 Book an appointment as soon as possible as it can sometimes be long waiting times.

 You are always offered support and assistance before and after the abortion.
 This support offers counseling regarding all aspects of the the abortion and your decision and life situation.
-The father is also welcome to participate.
+The partner is also welcome to participate.

 Medical or Clinical